mgeier/insipid-sphinx-theme-nursery/doc/intro.rst

     (see :theme-option:`left_buttons` and :theme-option:`right_buttons`)
     as well as the title of the current page.
-    When clicking on said title, the page is scrolled to the top and the title of the parent document (or the main title) is displayed.
+    When clicking on said title, the page is scrolled to the top and the title of the parent document is displayed.
     Clicking on that brings you to the parent document.

 resizable sidebar